The First Prompt Counts the Most! An Evaluation of Large Language Models on Iterative Example-Based Code Generation: Results and Analysis

 \section{Results and Analysis}

-\textbf{RQ1: Can the evaluated LLMs generate code conforming to all given input-output examples (I/O examples))?}
+\textbf{RQ1: How effectively can the LLMs generate code conforming to all the given I/O examples?}

-Only considering the given I/O examples as tests, the average pass@k of each model in first-round interaction is presented in Table~\ref{tab: passk_all_firstround}.
-As the results show, all the evaluated LLMs demonstrate their capabilities, which still have room for improvement, in generating code conforming to all given I/O examples.
-GPT-4o-mini outperforms all the evaluated open-source models, achieving an average pass@10 ranging from 0.48 to 0.62.
-In contrast, the average pass@10 values of all evaluated open-source models are below 0.5, and as for pass@1 the average value sometimes even goes below 0.1.
-At the same time, the average pass@k values of all models decrease as the number of given I-O examples increases.
+Considering only the tests constructed for the given I/O examples, the average pass@k of each LLM in first-round interaction is presented in Table~\ref{tab: passk_all_firstround}, where the best numbers among all the LLMs and those among the open-source LLMs are bolded.
+As the results show, all the LLMs demonstrate their capabilities, which still have room for improvement, in generating code conforming to all the given I/O examples.
+GPT-4o-mini outperforms all the evaluated open-source LLMs, achieving an average pass@10 ranging from 0.45 to 0.55.
+In contrast, the average pass@10 score of all the evaluated open-source LLMs is below 0.45, and as for pass@1, the average score sometimes even goes below 0.1.
+At the same time, the average pass@k score of all LLMs decreases as the number of the given I/O examples increases.

-We also calculated the proportion of executions (out of $5 \times 168$ executions) where the pass@k value for each LLM equals 0.
-By comparing different models, we are not surprised to find that GPT-4o-mini distinctly outperforms all the open-source models (with parameters around 7b), although it still fails to generate any adequate code (in 10 samples) in a considerable portion (over 37\%) of the executions.
-Among the open-source models, CodeGemma-7b-it performs the best overall, closely followed by Llama-2-7b-chat and Deepseek-coder-6.7b-instruct.
-However, all the open-source models fail to generate adequate code in more than half of the executions.